fditraglia/fditraglia.github.io/research.md

 - A Generalized Focused Information Criterion for GMM Model and Moment Selection ([paper]())

 ## In Progress
-- Model Selection for Treatment Allocation (with Debopam Battacharya)
+- Model Selection for Treatment Allocation (with Debopam Bhattacharya)
 - A Framework for Eliciting, Incorporating, and Disciplining Identification Beliefs in Linear Models (with Camilo Garcia-Jimeno)
 - Ultra-High Dimensional Sparse Bayesian Model Selection (with Sid Chib)